sdsouto/sql-data-warehouse-project/README.md

 - **Product Performance**
 - **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+These insights will empower stakeholders with key business metrics, enabling strategic decision-making.

 ---
 ### Links to all Materials